hjacobs/kube-downscaler/README.rst

 Usage
 =====

-Deploy the downscaler into your cluster via:
+Deploy the downscaler into your cluster via (also works with Minikube):

 .. code-block:: bash